Native American language

 Peuples autochtones de la a zone boréale:

-Information about the Chipewyan and other First Nations of Northern Canada in French.
+Information about the Dene and other First Nations of Northern Canada in French.

 Chippewyan Historia y lengua Chipewyan: Los Chipewyan: